rehierl/node-tree-outliner/3-basic-design/properties.md

 ```
 Global begin
+  - the current node being entered/exited
+  Node currentNode

+  - the node level of currentNode
+  - maintained by the tree traversal algorithm
+  int currentNodeLevel

   - all currently open sections
   - the bottom section is the root section
   - the top-most section is the current section
-  - not needed -> currentSection.parentSection
+  - not needed -> currentSection.parentSection{+}
   Stack<Section> openSections

   - a reference to the current section